Common Myths About Forestry and Wildlife Management in Tennessee

-Not all forest sites are highly productive for either timber or wildlife – over half, according to a US Forest Service estimate.
+Not all forest sites are highly productive for either timber or wildlife.
 Good sites produce fast-growing, tall, straight trees with few limbs, and lots of wildlife food.
-Poor sites, usually found on ridges and south and west slopes, produce slow-growing poor quality hardwood timber and much less wildlife food.
+Poor sites, usually found on ridges and south and west slopes, produce slow-growing, poor quality hardwood timber and much less wildlife food.

-Pine can produce a fast growing, valuable crop on sites where hardwoods do poorly.
-Pines, if properly managed, are far from being a “wildlife desert” (see myth #4.)
+Pine can produce a fast growing, valuable crop on sites where hardwoods cannot thrive.
+Pines, if properly managed, are far from being a wildlife desert (see myth 4.)
 Pine growers in hilly country commonly grow pine on ridges and manage for hardwoods in the drainages, where the best sites are.
 This diversifies wildlife habitat and provides the best use of the land for profitable timber production.

-In 2011, only 5 percent (722 thousand acres) of forests across the state were of artificial origin (planted).
+In 2011, only 5 percent (722 thousand acres) of forests in Tennessee originated from planting.
 Ninety-five percent of all forests in the state originated though natural reproduction.
-The number of acres originating from planting activity has remained between 4 and 5 percent of all forest land acreage in recent years (1999-2011).
+The number of acres originating from planting activity has remained between 4 and 5 percent of all forest land acreage in recent years.

 Many hardwoods make excellent wildlife habitat, but some species are of little value.
 These include cottonwood, sycamore, sourwood, hornbeam and hophornbeam, bitternut hickory and, with some exceptions, elm, ash, maple and yellow-poplar.